cartertemm/tformat/readme.md

 Google presents a variety of solutions which are either half baked, partially broken, unnecessarily complex or just plain ugly.

-I got tired of implementing this in different ways across project after project, so here we are.
+I got tired of implementing this in different ways across different projects, so here we are.

 ```
+>>> from tformat import format_time
 >>> format_time(290390, ms=False)
 '3 days, 8 hours, 39 minutes and 50 seconds'